 Postundergraduate students or transfer students with a cumulative average of 2.50 based on 24 or more semester hours from an accredited institution may be considered for admittance to the program.
 Transfer students meeting the GPA requirements with less than 24 semester hours will be evaluated as new freshmen.
 Priority application deadline is March 15.
 Transfer and post-undergraduate students should contact the school office once they receive a credit evaluation from the Admissions Office.
 Students currently enrolled at Kent State University may be considered for change of major to prefashion.
-Applications are available from the school office.
 Approval is based on a minimum of 12 credit hours completed with a 2.50 cumulative GPA excluding developmental courses.
 Students should schedule an appointment with the school before applying.

-Refer to either pages 64 or 79-80 of this Catalog for specific information on the Writing-Intensive Course Requirement.
+Refer to either pages 64 or 84-85 of this Catalog for specific information on the Writing-Intensive Course Requirement.